MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/12-implement-error-handling.md

 ## Challenges

-Now it's time to try using what you've learnt.
+Now it's time to try using what you've learned.

 > **Tip**: Try to determine the appropriate solutions for yourself.
 If you get stuck, suggested answers are provided at the end of this lab.

 ### Challenge 1: Catch errors and display only valid records

-The marketing manager is using a T-SQL query, but they are getting unexpected results.
+The marketing manager is using the following T-SQL query, but they are getting unexpected results.
 They have asked you to make the code more resilient, to stop it crashing and to not display duplicates when there is no data.

 ```
 DECLARE @customerID AS INT = 30110;